openfaas/openfaas.github.io/_posts/2021-09-08-ingress-api-deprecation.md

 Just like the Helm chart, the final result is very simple and can be used to check for _any_ resource kind in the cluster, including CRDs.

+### Wrapping up

+The change in the Ingress API, and our work to make that backwards compatible for OpenFaaS users goes to show how challenging it can be to maintain Kubernetes integrations.
+We hope that the technique and approach here could be useful to you today, with your own controllers, or provide a new approach for any future deprecations you need to handle.

 ### Join the community

 OpenFaaS is an open source project, you can support it via GitHub as an individual or corporation: